JuliaAI/MLJTuning.jl/README.md

 As sample implementations, see [/src/strategies/](/src/strategies)

 #### Summary of functions

 Several functions are part of the tuning strategy API:

 - `setup`: for initialization of state (compulsory)

+- `extras`: for declaring and formatting additional user-inspectable information going into the history

+- `tuning_report`: for declaring any other strategy-specific information to report to the user (optional)

 - `models!`: for generating batches of new models and updating the state (compulsory)

-- `tuning_report`: for selecting strategy-specific statistics to report to the user (optional)

 - `default_n`: to specify the total number of models to be evaluated when `n` is not specified by the user